 But how to apply that preset to multiple photos in Lightroom is not exactly obvious.

-In the Develop Module, if you select multiple photos in the filmstrip and try to apply the preset to all of them, Lightroom only applies the preset to the active photo, which is displayed in the Loop View.
+In the Develop Module, if you select multiple photos in the filmstrip and try to apply the preset to all of them, Lightroom only applies the preset to the active image displayed in the Loop View.
 The preset is not applied to the rest of the selection.

-Let me show you four options to make preset batch editing in Lightroom easier.
+Let me show you multiple options on how to use batch editing in Lightroom in combination with presets.

 Next, select multiple images in the filmstrip while ensuring that the original image remains active.

-Once you hit the SYNC… button, you are presented with the Synchronization Settings panel where you can select which parameters you want to synchronize.
+Once you hit the ‘SYNC…’ button, the Synchronization Settings panel will pop up, where you can select which parameters you want to synchronize.

-Once you are happy with your selections, press Synchronize Button and wait as Lightroom batch processes all the selected images by applying identical development settings to each of the images.
+Once you are happy with your selections, press the ‘Synchronize’ button and wait as the Lightroom batch processes all the selected images by applying identical development settings to each of the images.